DCU Center: History

 The Centrum, or officially Centrum in Worcester as it was then known, opened in September 1982 after years of construction delays, with a capacity of roughly 12,000.
 The first performance on September 1, 1982, was a free concert sponsored by The City of Worcester with Mayor Sara Robertson acting as Master of Ceremonies with the New England Symphony Orchestra performing.
 The first paid opening event was a Frank Sinatra concert on September 2, 1982.
 The arena was expanded to 14,800 seats in 1989 with the addition of the 300-level balconies.
 The convention center addition was completed along with a renovation of arena infrastructure in 1997.
 This upgrade resulted in the facility's name change to Worcester's Centrum Centre.
-The venue received further updates with the DCU naming rights purchase, including new signage both inside and outside the facility, and a new center-hung video scoreboard for the arena bowl.
+The venue then received further updates with the DCU naming rights purchase, including new signage both inside and outside the facility, and a new center-hung video scoreboard for the arena bowl.
 In the summer of 2023, all arena seats were replaced.